T00763781/Inclusive_Auditor/README.md

 - Notes are added per cell (feature + floor).
 - Photos are attached per cell and stored locally on this device.
 - Photos are included in ZIP export only when they are referenced by audits.

+### Location capture
+- Use Capture location in the Notes panel to store optional coordinates for that feature and floor.
+- Location is captured only when you tap the button and saved with that single cell.

 ### Where photos live
 - Photos are stored in the browser's local IndexedDB storage.